openshift/osd-example-operator/README.md

             value: stable
           - name: CONFIGS
             value: rosa,stage,test-harness // update to your provider, environment, leave the suite config as is
+          - name: POLLING_TIMEOUT
+            value: 7200 // in seconds; default is 300
           - name: ROSA_AWS_REGION
             value: random // update or remove
           - name: ROSA_ENV